smsend/REST-API/README.md

       Here are described the methods to work with TPOA Aliases (Transmission Path Originating Address, i.e. the SMS Sender Alias).
 TPOA Aliases can be used only with some specific high quality SMS message types.</p>
     <ul>
       <li>
-        Create a new alias
+        <a href="https://github.com/smsend/REST-API/blob/master/TPOA%20API/Create%20a%20new%20alias.md">Create a new alias</a>
       </li>
       <li>
-        Get all aliases
+        <a href="https://github.com/smsend/REST-API/blob/master/TPOA%20API/Get%20all%20aliases.md">Get all aliases</a>
       </li>
       <li>
-        Get a specific alias
+        <a href="https://github.com/smsend/REST-API/blob/master/TPOA%20API/Get%20a%20specific%20alias.md">Get a specific alias</a>
       </li>
       <li>
-        Remove an alias
+        <a href="https://github.com/smsend/REST-API/blob/master/TPOA%20API/Remove%20an%20alias.md">Remove an alias</a>
       </li>
     </ul>
   </li>